Faster Doesn't Equal Smarter: Are Timed Reading Tests Making our Kids Dumber? Integrated Learning Strategies…

 While you are reading some of these fun holiday books, if you notice your child adding letters and sounds that aren’t in the words they read, don’t let them continue reading.
 Even though this may be frustrating to your child, stop them and return back to the word they got wrong.
 Help them sound out the word or ask them to say it again.
 You may need to cover up all the other words on the page and help them focus only on the word they got wrong.

-One of the biggest problems I am now seeing in children that come to my center is they are reading too fast.
+Kids today are reading too fast.
 This is one of the direct results and consequences we are seeing from children who are required to follow the DIBELS test in school.
-We will be discussing this in more detail in later articles, but parents need to help their children slow down when they read.
+Parents need to encourage their children to slow down when they read.
 Because children are now being “trained” to read as fast as possible, it is creating more problems with them skipping words, guessing, and saying the wrong words entirely.
 In addition, it is creating even more problems with their comprehension.
 If your child is prone to speed-reading, ask them to slow down no matter what the schools are teaching them and help them read the words more carefully.
 You will also want to ask them several open-ended questions at the end of the story to “test” what they read and to see how strong their comprehension is as they read the story.
 For example, don’t just ask them what the pig lost at Christmas; ask them what items were on the pig’s lost Christmas list as you will find below in Peppa Pig and the Lost Christmas List.

 What to watch for